 Artist Lisa Sette: I have no idea.
 You’re responding to an interpretation, so of course it’s similar.
-What’s interesting abouot this particular poem, because there’s so much repetition, there’s a cadence that I can see even in the words I don’t literally understand.
+What’s interesting about this particular poem is that because there’s so much repetition there’s a cadence that I can see even in the words I don’t literally understand.

 Why this poem?

-When you consider all 3 broadsides of this folio together, what comes to mind?
+When you consider all three broadsides of this folio together, what comes to mind?